jianwei-cse/jianwei-cse.github.io/_pages/includes/self-intro.md

 His current research focuses on data management and data quality, particularly on techniques based on graph-language foundation models for accurate, automatic, and efficient data preparation.

 **Two to three fully funded PhD scholarships are available at UNSW.
-If you are interested in pursuing a Master’s, MPhil, or PhD degree in big data preparation and management in UNSW, please feel free to get in touch.**.
+If you are interested in pursuing a Master’s, MPhil, or PhD degree in big data preparation and management in UNSW, please feel free to get in touch.**